Preserving Our Heritage

 National Register of Historic Places

 The Town of Perinton and the Village of Fairport have a number of properties listed on the National Register.
-There are seven individual properties and one historic district and two bridges as of 2020.
+There are nine individual properties, and one historic district, and two bridges as of 2021.

 Richardson's Canal House - 1474 March Road Pittsford, NY 14534